martinezjf2/rails_project/notes.md

 - want to incorporate the css for field with errors if anyfield is missing or incorrect
 - error message on validations, want to display error messages specifically to the error
 - navbar bigger
-- login form has to be @user not :user, so when im logged in, i should not be able to go to the /login route
+- login form has to be @user not :user, so when im logged in, i should not be able to go to the /login route (users#new) or the root route (users#home)
 - title case the author first and last_names as well

 - also want to add a search bar in the books#index

+- also make <p> inline, and make a <p2> not inline